Classic Pinballs website was founded some 10 years ago, to share my hobby with other enthusiasts and collectors.

-My schooldays were heavily influenced with pinball machines.
-I knew all the cafes along the bus route to school that had a machine, one in particular comes to mind, a cafe (still there too) a few doors up from Lewisham hospital, where they had a Williams Apollo.
+My misspent schooldays were heavily influenced by pinball machines.
+I knew all the cafes along the bus route to school that had a machine, one in particular comes to mind, a cafe (still there too) a few doors up from Lewisham hospital, where they had a new Williams Apollo.
 I loved playing that and trying to nudge the ball into the ‘Special’ slot in the head unit.
 A terrific machine to play and again, I am fortunate to own one of those too.

-Lastly, I have fond memories of visiting the local chippie close to my school – Sedgehill, in Catford, with my mates where they had a Gottlieb Buckaroo!
-We would place our sixpences on top of the glass to reserve a game and if money was tight, we pooled our money and played it using a flipper each.
-That often lead to quite a few disputes on who should have hit the ball at key times to hit a particular number on the roto-target, etc. Great fun, great times.
-I have an extensive collection of machines, built up over many years and am now selling some off, so you might see one of interest to you.
+Lastly, lunch hour visits to the local chippie close to my school with my mates, allowed us to play it’s Gottlieb Buckaroo!
+We would place our sixpences on top of the glass to reserve a game and if dinner money was tight, we pooled our money and played it using a flipper each.
+Naturally, that often lead to quite a few disputes on who should have flipped the ball at key times to hit a particular number on the roto-target, etc. Great fun, great times.
+I might not have learnt much at that school but I did at least learn the appeal of a pinball machine.

 And if I don’t have one listed, get in touch anyway and I’ll ask around other collectors that I know to see if they might be able to help you find your perfect machine.